psgonza/bynario_posts/2017-03-10-simple-Vigenere-cipher-in-python-(and-3).markdown

 -> Decoded text: en un lugar de la mancha de cuyo nombre no quiero acordarme
 ```

-There are tons of readings about how to break this code on the internet.
+There are tons of references about how to break this code on the internet.
 I found these two very interesting:

 * [Crypto Analysis to Crack Vigenere Ciphers](https://schoolcodebreaking.com/2015/06/18/crypto-analysis-to-crack-vigenere-ciphers/)